top of page

 It is highly recommended by the Canadian Coast Guard that you always wear a PFD or life jacket when you are Stand Up Paddleboarding.
 It’s important to choose the right fit, style and design for your size and needs, so make sure to shop around before making a choice.

-You can learn how to pick the right PFD by reading our article about What is the Best PFD for Paddleboarding.
+You can learn how to pick the right PFD by reading our articles about PFDs:

 Dress Appropriately - Wear the Proper Gear